Bjond/ribbon-resteasy-poc/README.md

 Once the Wildfly 9 (as of this writing) server is running it will take about 1 minute for the Eureka service to run.
 Any errors can be viewed from the server.log file.

-Once you the Eureka Service on _Wildfly_ is registered withthe  Eureka _server on Tomcat_ you are ready to run the Ribbon client.
+Once your Eureka Service on _Wildfly_ is registered with the  Eureka _server on Tomcat_ you are ready to run the Ribbon client.

 First it must be built: